stackabletech/secret-operator/README.md

 ## Support

 Get started with the community edition!
 If you want professional support, [we offer subscription plans and custom licensing](https://stackable.tech/en/plans/).

+## Sponsor

+If you want to support our work but don't need professional support please consider [sponsoring](https://github.com/sponsors/stackabletech) our work.

 <!-- markdownlint-disable MD041 MD022 MD032 -->